acceptable-security/wholang/DESIGN.md

 No garbage collection, no (actual) OOP, none of that fancy shit that C++ was ruined with.
 My rule of thumb is if I can't make a x86 kernel with the language and some assembly, it's fucking useless.
 However, I would like to try to implement some nice syntax sugar that has come up from other languages.
 If some of these features seem like they come from other languages, that's because they do, and I thought they looked pretty and wanted them.
-I guess that makes this a langauge a frankenstein of others.
+I guess that makes this a language a frankenstein of others.
+Except frankenstein is a shit word.
+Let's call it a pretty quilt of other languages :).

 ## Design
 Please note that all of this is completely open to change and that if someone thinks of a better idea, then we'll